 It takes time to establish your reputation and become a successful freelancer.
 Finding freelance jobs online is relatively easy but how successful you will become as an online freelance depends on many things, most of all how good are you in what you are doing but also there is the challenge of finding new clients and keeping existing ones coming back.
 Here are a few tips to get you started on the path of successful online freelancing if you are a newbie

 1. Focus on what you can do best

 There are so many areas that online freelancers work in today it really makes it easy to get started for anyone with any skill that is in demand.
 And there is the first step you must take to become a successful online freelancer.
 You must choose what you want to work in and what niche you should specialize in.
 It comes down to choosing to work something that you love to do and something you are good at and have experience in.

-You can be a writer, a graphic designer, a programmer, or something else depending on your skills experience, and preferably formal education and certifications.
+You can be a writer, a graphic designer, video editor, a programmer, a teacher, or something else depending on your skills experience, and preferably formal education and certifications.
 You should also consider focusing on a single niche within your line of work.
 For instance, if you are a writer then focus on an area you are familiar with whatever that may be like technology, finance, fashion, etc. Remember, it is important to deliver quality work, that is the reason why someone will hire you, so stick with what you know and what you are good at.

 2. Set your prices lower than the competition.

 Everyone when starting with their online freelancing jobs search wants to find jobs that will pay the most.
 If you are a beginner you should face the reality that there are many others like you biding on the same project.
 To set your price realistically you should check and see what other freelancers far charging and go from there.
 Even more, try to offer lower prices for your services to your potential clients.
-Over time when you have to build up your portfolio and established your reputation then you can a premium price for your services.
+Overtime when you have to build up your portfolio and establish your reputation then you can a premium price for your services.

 3. Create a blog/website